 Cold weather can worsen some health conditions, particularly for those that are 65 years and older.
 For free support from Age UK, call their advice line on 0800 687 1602.
 Lines are open 8am to 7pm, 365 days a year.

 Age UK also provide information on their website about keeping well this winter.

 Keep yourself healthy this winter

-- get a flu jab if eligible, check the NHS website to find out more on the NHS website
+- get a flu jab if eligible, check the NHS website to find out more about the flu vaccine

 - get advice if you feel unwell by visiting your pharmacist (if you need medical advice when your pharmacy is closed call 111)